jorishr/notes-on-javascript/_objects/arrays/methods.md

 ```

 ## Slice
-The `slice()` nethod is used to copy or extract different portions of an array without changing the original array by creating a new array with different identity.
+The `slice()` method is used to copy or extract different portions of an array without changing the original array by creating a new array with different identity.
 ```js
 //copy entire array, no arguments given var colors = ["#fff" "green", "yellow", "red"];